 - Learning How to Market Yourself Using a Cover Letter featuring Amanda Baker, PhD, Rachel Freed, PhD, and Sarah Kleiman, PhD

-Throughout the 2020-2021 year, we have continued to connect early career professionals with open post-doctoral and staff positions advertised by ADAA members.
-We recruited two new vice chairs for the SIG.
-We also started a social media and technology committee in order to help market our SIG and engage our members on SocialLink, twitter and other platforms.
+Throughout the 2021-2022 year, the ECP/S SIG leaders have continued to connect early career professionals with open post-doctoral and staff positions advertised by ADAA members.
+We recruited two new vice chairs for the SIG and have maintained positive connections with previous chairs.
+Furthermore, we reformatted the “Membership Outreach” subcommittee to improve marketing for the SIG and better engage SIG members on Twitter and the new ADAA online member community.

 Plans for the Future:

-Our SIG plans to continue collaborating with other SIGs across ADAA especially as our members are often members of multiple other SIGs.
-We plan to recruit new co-vice chairs for 2021-2022.
+In addition to the above activities, the ECP/S SIG plans to continue collaborating with other SIGs across ADAA and liaison with the incoming early career professional board member.
+This is especially important as our members are often members of multiple other SIGs and networking is a key aspect of being an early career professional.
+We also plan to recruit new co-vice chairs for 2022-2023.